Whiteknight/ParserObjects/docs/v3/parsers_logical.md

 ### And Parser

 The `And` parser is similar to the `Rule` parser except it does not return a value, it only checks if the parsers match, in order.
+The And parser will consume input when all the parsers succeed.

 ```csharp
 var parser = new AndParser<TInput>(p1, p2, p3,...);